Manipur: Centre reimposes AFSPA in five districts amid escalating violence

 Three women and three children, including an infant, are still missing from Jiribam.

-Kuki organisations have claimed that the individuals killed in the gunfight on Monday were village volunteers.
-The term “village volunteers” has been used for armed civilians guarding villages since the ethnic clashes broke out between the Meitei and Kuki communities in May 2023.
+Kuki-Zo-Hmar organisations have claimed that the individuals killed in the gunfight on Monday were village volunteers.
+The term “village volunteers” has been used for armed civilians guarding villages since the ethnic clashes broke out between the two communities in May 2023.

-On Wednesday, a truck was set on fire on National Highway 37 in the Naga-dominated Tamenglong district, according to The Hindu.
-The truck was travelling to Noney, another Naga-majority district.

-The Rongmei Naga Students’ Organisation blamed “Kuki extremists” for the attack and declared a “total boycott” of all supplies to the Kuki people in both districts.

 Since 1980, Manipur has been declared a disturbed area under AFSPA.
 The designation was withdrawn from certain parts of Imphal in 2004 due to protests after the killing of 32-year-old Thangjam Manorama earlier that year.